mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

  I did have a short road walk back to the Swift Camp Creek trailhead, but this allowed me to check out Angel Windows along the way, which was pretty cool.
 Apparently the "windows" are carved by wind, rather than water.

  <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611691799/in/album-72177720315675062/" title="PXL_20240308_193412790"><img src="https://live.staticflickr.com/65535/53611691799_8a72bee6b7_k.jpg" width="2048" height="1542" alt="PXL_20240308_193412790"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-*Angel windows*
+*Angel Windows*

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611353456/in/album-72177720315675062/" title="PXL_20240308_193501248"><img src="https://live.staticflickr.com/65535/53611353456_fbae86a3a3_k.jpg" width="2048" height="1542" alt="PXL_20240308_193501248"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-*Rock overhang on the far side of the windows*
+*Rock overhang beyond the Windows*

 # Trip Summary

-It was great to get out into nature and experience my first backpacking trip in Red River Gorge.
-It's hard to find the exact right description for the Swift Camp Creek Trail itself.
-There are beautiful sections and campsites and the northern and southern ends, but the middle section definitely feels like it exists solely to link the two ends together, and you have to hike it twice unless you shuttle vehicles.
-The terrain is rugged but not overly difficult.
-The continuous small ups and downs and rocks and roots on the trail force you to move slowly and think about nearly every foot placement.
+It was great to get out and experience my first backpacking trip in Red River Gorge.
+It is hard to find the exact right description for the Swift Camp Creek Trail itself.
+There are beautiful sections and campsites in the northern and southern ends, but the middle section definitely feels like it exists solely to link the two ends together, and you have to hike it twice unless you shuttle vehicles.
+The terrain is rugged but not exceptionally difficult.
+The continuous small ups and downs and rocks and roots on the trail require you to move slowly and think about nearly every foot placement.
 For me, this does detract some from being able to enjoy the scenery since I am so focused on my feet.

-I hiked in early March befure hardly any spring growth had started.
+I hiked in early March before hardly any spring growth had started.
 I would be a bit wary of hiking the trail in the middle of summer when I suspect the trail could be highly overgrown and you might be constantly pushing leaves and branches out of the way.
 Along those same lines, blazes are inconsistent.
 Some are clearly new, others make you wonder, "Is that a blaze or just some tree growth?"

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611690984/in/album-72177720315675062/" title="PXL_20240307_231449861"><img src="https://live.staticflickr.com/65535/53611690984_2bf23c8464_k.jpg" width="1542" height="2048" alt="PXL_20240307_231449861"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *High-quality blaze (rare)*